Ton-Lankveld/whitelist-filter-string/README.md

-# whitelist-filter-string
+# Whitelist Filter for Test Strings
-Filter a string with a characters white list
+Filter a text string with a list of allowed (white) characters.

-I coundn't find a PHP function to filter a string on allowed characters (whitelist), so I made my own little function.
-If anyone can show me a better way, please do.
+## Description
+An **input** text string is compared with the characters in a **filter** text string.
+Only the allowed characters are transfered to the **output** test string.

+Availible for:
+- JavaScript
+- PHP
+- Python

 ## Install
 Copy the function in your code.